Photo Source: Copyrighted © 2022

 |Affinity Bloc:||South Asian Peoples|

 Their basic need is for economic restoration and socio-political rehabilitation.
-After the division of British India this community has mainly become uprooted refugees.
-A large section of this community is living below poverty line, lacking all kinds of infrastructural facilities.
-They need economic boosting, jobs, better accommodations and better social acceptance.
+After independence in 1947 this community has lived as uprooted refugees.
+A large section of this community is living below the poverty line, lacking all kinds of infrastructural facilities such as water and electricity.
+They need jobs and social acceptance.
+Most of all need to hear and understand the message of Jesus Christ.
+He alone can forgive their sins and bring them spiritual riches.